theodesp/stable-systems-checklist/README.md

 - [ ] Uses a unique ID on all messages which means you can always retry said message in case of a timeout and be sure it won’t be rerun by the receiving system, if the receiver keeps a log of what it has already done.
 - [ ] UNIX principle: each tool does one thing well.
 - [ ] Define the capacity of the system up front.
+- [ ] Decouple your SLA.
+- [ ] Put limits into other application-level protocols.
+HTTP, RPC, etc.

 ## Setup
 - [ ] First you build an empty project.